naturepoems/naturepoems/quotes/The Lake Poets and Nature (1790s–1820s)/William Hazlitt/index.md

 ---
 layout: author
 title: William Hazlitt
-description: "Primarily an essayist and critic, Hazlitt also produced poetry reflecting on nature, including his stances on art and landscape, which often intersect with the themes explored by the Lake Poets."
+description: "An essayist and literary critic, Hazlitt's essays frequently delve into the human experience of nature and its philosophical implications."
 subject: "The Lake Poets and Nature (1790s–1820s)"
 parent: The Lake Poets and Nature (1790s–1820s)
 permalink: /The Lake Poets and Nature (1790s–1820s)/William Hazlitt/